EphramPerdition/helm-fuzzier/README.md

 Now available on MELPA, install it with `package-install`.

-`helm-fuzzier` only fixes half the trouble with Helm, the other half (showing the best results first and the nice highlighting seen in the demo below) is provided by the [helm-flx](https://github.com/PythonNut/helm-flx) package from MELPA.
+`helm-fuzzier` only fixes half the trouble with Helm (getting the best matches on the list), the other half (showing the best results first and the nice highlighting seen in the demo below) is provided by the [helm-flx](https://github.com/PythonNut/helm-flx) package from MELPA.

 ### Demo